zhuangli200/Rockstar/README.md

 `python ./rockstar.py hr --i Class2D/jobxxx/run_it025_data.star --mrcs Class2D/jobxxx/run_it025_classes.mrcs --micsx 5760 --micsy 4092 --o new_coords.star  --scale 2`

 After successful running, the individual class average from stack will pop out for you to work on.
-For the class that you want re-define the center, mouse click the center of the sub-region of interest.
+For the classes that you want re-define the center, left mouse click the center of the sub-region of interest.
 If not happy with the click, multiple clicks are allowed, and the program will only take the last click.
-If you want to discard some of the class, just close the display window without doing anything.
-If you dont want change the center but want to keep the class, middle mouse click anywhere in the image.
+For the classes that you wanna discard, just close the display window without doing anything.
+For the classes that you dont want change the center but want to keep, middle mouse click anywhere in the image.
 After navigating all the classses, a star file with new coordinates will be generated, whch can be fed into RELION for particle extraction.